Mafatih al-Jinan: Popularity

-Mafatih al-hayat
+Mafatih al-Hayat

 Mafatih al-Hayat, is a religious work written by Abdollah Javadi-Amoli intended to complete Mafatih al-Janan, a book by Sheikh Abbas Qummi.

-Differences from Mafatih al-Janan
+Differences from Mafatih al-Jinan

-In Amoli's own words, Mafatih al-Janan focuses on how humans can pursue the right path in the light of God.
+In Amoli's own words, Mafatih al-Jinan focuses on how humans can pursue the right path in the light of God.
 By contrast, Mafatih al-Hayat discusses the ways a man can interact and communicate with other creatures.